State of Patiala

 Pakistan

-Patiala State was a self-governing princely state of the British Empire in India, and one of the Phulkian States, that acceded to the Union of India upon Indian independence and partition.
-Patiala Kingdom/State was founded by Sidhu Jat Sikhs.
+Patiala State was a self-governing princely state in British India, and one of the Phulkian States, that acceded to the Union of India upon Indian independence and partition in 1947.
+The state was founded by Sidhu Jat Sikhs.
+Patiala State was the largest and most important princely state in the Punjab Province.[2]
+The state's ruler, the Maharaja of Patiala, was entitled to a 17-gun salute and held precedence over all other princes in the Punjab Province during the British Raj.[3]

 Etymology